i18next/i18next-vue/docs/guide/started.md

 ```

 ## Simple usage
 Use the instance function `$t` in your Vue components to translate.
-See [Component based localization](./component.md) for more details.
+See [Component-based localization](component.md) for more details.
 The [i18next documentation](https://www.i18next.com/) details all the translation options available through `$t()` (also known as [`t()` in the i18next docs](https://www.i18next.com/overview/api#t)).

 ```vue